AriFordsham/GHCWiki/external-core.md

 - Update `MkExternalCore.lhs` to support both the current Core and the new External Core.
 - Update `PprExternalCore.lhs` to print stuff that `LexCore` and `ParserCore` can understand.
 - Convert the current External Core documentation (in LaTeX) into a chapter (in XML) in the User's Guide.

+## Miscellaneous notes

+- The LaTeX documentation describes PrimOps in some detail.
+This information is now in the library documentation, so it is probably not needed in the External Core chapter.
+- Core now uses `Name` ([compiler/basicTypes/Name.lhs](/trac/ghc/browser/ghc/compiler/basicTypes/Name.lhs)) rather than `IfaceExtName`.